UFONE-NZ/3CX-Templates/README.md

-# 3CX-Templates
+# UFONE 3CX Templates

 Customised versions of the official Grandstream templates to suit NZ installations of 3CX.

 Removes some of the annoying/bad parts of the official templates

 # How To Install
-Download the desired template from releases
+Download the desired template from releases https://github.com/UFONE-NZ/3CX-Templates/releases

 Copy template file into /var/lib/3cxpbx/Instance1/Data/Http/Templates/phones/